hug-sch/vse-docs/setup/organize/strip-types/sound.rst

    Figure 2: Sound Panel

 Volume
    The volume or loudness of the sound.
 Setting the Volume to zero will mute the sound.
 A value of 0 - 1 will reduce the volume,  while a value = 1 results in the original sound level.
 Above 1 will increase the sound level.
-However, does a sound with value = 2 sounds double as loud or with value = 0.5 half as loud as the original?
+However, does a sound with value = 2 sound double as loud or with value = 0.5 half as loud as the original?
 Not at all!

    For more detailed information about the interpretation of the sound level in terms of decibels; see :doc:`Volume level </edit/sound/measuring/volume>`.